axel669/lib.windstorm/lib/css/comp/docs/control.md

 - $flat
 - $color

-## Attributes

-### ws-error
-Adding the ws-error attribute to the lable will make error text display below the component.

 ## Areas

 ### $label
 Sets the element with the text for the label
-- attr: ws-hint
-    The ws-hint attribute can be applied to the element marked as the label and will have the content of the attribute added as a hint underneath the label for the element.

 ### $start / $end
 Adds an adornment to the input area, probably only looks good with input elements that are typed text.

+### $extra
+Adds text below the control element (but still inside the border).
+Has a default padding set so that simple text can be used without anything additional, but the padding can be overriden as normal.

 [component.md : ../../../../test/preview/examples/control.html :]: #